rayid-mojumder/GaN_Point_Defect_Investigation_with_DFT_VASP-PyDefect/With_defect_GaN_DFT_VASP_Slurm_PyDefect/Step_By_Step_GaN_Point_Defects_using_DFT_in_VASP-PyDefect.md

 ```

 ## Step-8: Create competing phases and run VASP calculation of the competing phases
-Create competing phases for GaN.
+If only considerring vacancy and/or intersitials: create competing phases for GaN.
 This means all the possible scenarios with these atoms; in this case, there could be - GaN, Ga, and N.
+Move to 'cpd/' directory and run the command
 ```
 cd ~
 # In the following command, replace the first /storage/work/' part with your own directory path